 - Can the DSA’s enforcement chapter prevent the reoccurrence of some of the biggest failures seen in the enforcement of GDPR (for example with regard to the systemic violations and harms, on an individual and societal level, brought about by the ad-tech industry)?

-- Paul Nemitz, Principal Adviser at the European Commission, DG Justice (TBC)
+- Paul Nemitz, Principal Advisor, European Commission – DG Justice

-- Eliska Pirkova, Europe Policy Analyst, Access Now
+- Eliska Pirkova, Europe Policy Analyst and Global Freedom of Expression Lead, Access Now

 Check out the full programme here.